inmyth/typical-webapp/BRANCH.md

 ## Notes

-- Server can be abstracted away with Tapir while making controller portable.
+- Tapir CANNOT DO VERTX PARTIALSERVER Server can be abstracted away with Tapir while making controller portable.
 Controller should
     - deal with routes, query or path parameters
     - process header / jwt authentication
     - not deal with parameter validation, this should go to service (plus Tapir parameter validation cannot be formatted into json)